ghc-proposals/ghc-proposals/proposals/0050-type-lambda.rst

 Costs and Drawbacks
 -------------------
+* The new small zoo of flags is yet more flags to be aware of.
+It is possible to do away with this part of the proposal of the cost appears to outweigh the benefit.
+(Earlier versions of this proposal had ``-XTypeAbstractions`` imply ``-XNoScopedForAlls``, but that does not work with *inferred* variables.
+In any case, this historical fact is why these two ideas are bundled in one proposal.
+They could be separated, but I want both parts, so I've kept them both here.)

-This is another feature to specify and maintain, and that's always a burden.
+* ``-XTypeAbstractions`` is another feature to specify and maintain, and that's always a burden.
 It will take some creative thought about how to do generalization properly (last point in previous section), but I don't actually think the code will be all that challenging there.

-There is a potential confusion with as-patterns.
+* There is a potential confusion with as-patterns.

 Alternatives
 ------------